-A waiver is an extra set of Medicaid benefits that you (or your child) could qualify for in certain cases.
+A waiver is an extra set of Health First Colorado (Colorado's Medicaid Program) benefits that you (or your child) could qualify for in certain cases.
 These benefits can help you remain in your home and community.
 Waivers have extra program rules and some programs may have waitlists.

 The Children’s Home and Community-Based Services Waiver (CHCBS) is available for children with significant medical needs and who are at risk for institutional care in an acute hospital or skilled nursing facility.

-- Services work with or add to the services that are available to you (or your child) through the Colorado Medicaid State plan and other federal, state, and local public programs.
+- Services work with or add to the services that are available to your child through the Health First Colorado State plan and other federal, state, and local public programs.

 - CHCBS also works with the supports that families and communities provide.

-- If you receive services through the CHCBS waiver, you're also eligible for all Colorado Medicaid covered services.
+- If your child receives services through the CHCBS waiver, your child is also eligible for all Health First Colorado covered services.

-You must meet the following financial and program criteria to access services under this program.
-To use waiver benefits, you must also be willing to receive services in your home or community.
+Your child must meet the following financial and program criteria to access services under this program.
+To use waiver benefits, your child must also be willing to receive services in your home or community.

 Level of Care

-- You must need long-term support services at a level comparable to services typically provided in a skilled nursing facility and/or an acute hospital.
+- Your child must need long-term support services at a level comparable to services typically provided in a skilled nursing facility and/or an acute hospital.

-- You must meet the Social Security Administration (SSA) definition of disability.
+- Your child must meet the Social Security Administration (SSA) definition of disability.

 Benefits and Services